danielpereira5/geobrewery/README.md

 # GeoBrewery

-An interactive web application for analyzing brewery locations, beer styles, and market demographics across the United States.
-Click anywhere on the map to explore brewery data, population statistics, and market analysis for that location.
+Interactive web app analyzing brewery locations, beer styles, and market demographics across the US.
+Click anywhere on the map to explore brewery data, population stats, and market analysis for that location.

-## Features
+## Important Features

 - **Interactive Map**: Click anywhere in the US to analyze that location
 - **Brewery Analysis**: Find nearby breweries within a search radius (can make larger with slider)